linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 }
 ```

-Finally I can update our service to use the strategies.
+Finally, I can update our service to use the newly created strategies.

-Say goodbye to `if` statements!
+Say goodbye to the `if` condition!

 ```csharp
 // PaymentService.cs